 ‘Sitting is the New Smoking’ proclaim many leading researchers and publications.
-They are of course referring to the sedentary behaviours and lifestyle mistakes (or low level of energy expenditure) of modern life such as sitting for long hours at workplace, watching TV or surfing the Internet, which reflect an increased physical inactivity among a large proportion of population today.
+They are of course referring to the sedentary behaviours and lifestyle mistakes (or low level of energy expenditure) of modern life such as sitting for long hours at the workplace, watching TV or surfing the Internet, which reflects increased physical inactivity among a large proportion of the population today.

 Why say no to a sedentary lifestyle?

-According to World Health Organisation (WHO) and trusted Neurologists in Mumbai,
+According to the World Health Organisation (WHO) and trusted Neurologists in Mumbai,

 - Physical inactivity is the fourth leading risk factor for mortality worldwide, accounting for 6 per cent deaths globally

 - It is major cause of breast and colon cancers in 21-25 per cent cases